Slovenia in the Eurovision Song Contest 2013: Voting

-Voting during the three shows involved each country awarding points from 1-8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
+Voting during the three shows involved each country awarding points from 1–8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The members that comprised the Slovenian jury were: Dušan Hren (director), Urša Vlašič (lyricist, writer of the 1998, 2005, 2006 and 2011 Slovene contest entries), Darja Švajger (singer, vocal coach, represented Slovenia in the 1995 and 1999 contests), Raay (singer, producer) and Katja Koren (singer).

+Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Slovenia had placed sixteenth (last) with both the public televote and the jury vote in the first semi-final.
+In the public vote, Slovenia received an average rank of 11.47, while with the jury vote, Slovenia received an average rank of 13.17.

 Below is a breakdown of points awarded to Slovenia and awarded by Slovenia in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Ukraine in the semi-final and to Denmark in the final of the contest.